With the wintery conditions, RCMP urges that everyone drive with extra care to avoid wildlife accidents.

 By maintaining the posted speed, drivers can compensate for increased risk.

-There is some evidence that animals that approach from the right side are avoided more successfully than animals that approach from the left, as drivers head lights illuminate that portion of the road better, and drivers pay close attention to the right hand side of the road and the ditch – so remember to pay equal attention to both the right and left hand sides of the road.
+There does seem to be some evidence that animals that approach from the right side are avoided more successfully than animals that approach from the left, as drivers head lights illuminate that portion of the road better, and drivers pay close attention to the right hand side of the road and the ditch – so remember to pay equal attention to both the right and left hand sides of the road.

 Think about the landscape that you are driving through.
 Is it good habitat for wildlife?
 Studies show that problem locations are where creeks intersect roads, areas where there is good roadside habitat nearby and long straight stretches (because people tend to speed up).